hughharford/condorgp/docs/1_focus/01_gp_evolution_with_nautilius.md

     Interesting reading so far:
       The examples focus more on order types, which makes sense.
 These show some different approaches.
 All of which can be evolved, but not soon.

-# DESIGN DECISION REQUIRED
-  # There will be lots of ADFs this way
-      Indicators
-        8 x moving average
-       29 x indicators

-      Not expected to be required:
-        4 x fuzzy_enums - these are used in the fuzzy_candle stick indicator
+  # Conclusions from the above is:
+        A - Using the extant indicators isn't that complex.
+        B - What is needed is to be able to use them in a strategy C - How strategies are setup is not simple
+        D - Considerable effort with GP and evolution, what the pset will be to get a strategy to operate will be demanding.

+# <<<<<<<< HERE >>>>>>>>
+# <<<<<<<< FOCUS HERE >>>>>>>>
+        Actions to achieve D
+          01 - Firstly, the most simple strategy config possible is just an instrument.
+Letting this be the case for now, would simplify.
+               It might enable only a single tree individual, in the strategy itself.
+          02 - Must be able to run a single strategy that has the evolved code injected into it.